vishnupriya022/it-support-portfolio/README.md

 6. [VPN Connectivity Issue – IT Support](https://github.com/vishnupriya022/VPN-Connectivity-Issue-IT-Support)

    - This project demonstrates a real-world IT support scenario where a user is unable to connect to a VPN.
-It shows step-by-step troubleshooting, resolution, and ticket closure — fully documented for GitHub portfolio use.
+It shows step-by-step troubleshooting, resolution, and ticket closure.